IconicGIT/Separaty_Engine/README.md

 The camera component has been well implemented and perfectly follows all its required functionalities.
 The transformation, the changes in the FOV and Near/Far planes and the camera switch are working correctly.

 On the other hand, we have implemented the mouse picking, but it should be noted that some things still need to be perfected.
+It is able to select objects without any problem, we have also put the line that the mouse draws every time you click to debug.
+The problem is that once the object is selected we have not yet implemented that it opens the hierarchy and the inspector.

 The frustum culling is partially implemented, with the implementation of the object detection points in process.
+Pending to solve doubts in class.

 - **Resource Management (includes inspector editing of component mesh & material)**